-- IMPORTANT: If you abort a deployment, the previous image will not be restored and the contents of the thin client's flash drive will be corrupted.
+IMPORTANT: If you stop a deployment before it is finished, the previous image is not restored and the contents of the USB flash drive of the thin client will be corrupted.
 In this state, the thin client must be reimaged using a USB flash drive.

 - 1. Turn off the target thin client.

-- Insert the USB flash drive.
+- 2. Insert the USB flash drive.

 - 3. Turn on the thin client.

 - NOTE: The screen remains black for 10-15 seconds while the thin client detects and boots from the USB flash drive.
 If the thin client fails to boot from the USB flash drive, try unplugging all other USB devices and repeat the procedure.